peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 This stage performs a rigorous, deterministic filtering pass on the raw data to create a high-quality cohort of "eligible candidates."

-1.  **Link Finding (`find_wikipedia_links.py`):** This script takes the raw ADB export and finds the best-guess English Wikipedia URL for each subject.
-It scrapes the ADB page and uses a Wikipedia search as a fallback.
-The output is an intermediate file, `adb_wiki_links.csv`.
+1.  **Link Finding (`find_wikipedia_links.py`):** This script takes the raw ADB export, sanitizes the `FirstName` and `LastName` fields to remove non-essential text (like parenthetical years), and finds the best-guess English Wikipedia URL for each subject.
+The output is an intermediate file, `adb_wiki_links.csv`, which now contains a clean `Subject_Name` column.

     ```bash
     # Find Wikipedia links for all raw records
     pdm run find-links
     ```

 2.  **Page Validation (`validate_wikipedia_pages.py`):** This script takes the list of found links and performs an intensive content validation on each page.
-It handles redirects, resolves disambiguation pages, validates the subject's name, and confirms their death date.
-The final output is the detailed `adb_validation_report.csv`.
+It handles redirects, resolves disambiguation pages, validates the subject's name using the sanitized `Subject_Name`, and confirms their death date.
+The final output is the detailed `adb_validated_subjects.csv`.

     **A Note on Reproducibility:** Because Wikipedia is a dynamic source, this validation is not perfectly reproducible.
-For direct replication, the study's pipeline relies on the static report (`adb_validation_report.csv`) included in the repository.
+For direct replication, the study's pipeline relies on the static `adb_validated_subjects.csv` file included in the repository.

     ```bash
     # Validate the content of each found Wikipedia page